 ♦ Blood test

-♦ Surgical consultation (in the case of indications for tumor resection)
+♦ Surgeon consultation (in case of indications for tumor resection)

-Squamous cell carcinoma (SCC) – accounts for about 20% of skin cancer cases.
-This tumor usually grows slowly, but may be more aggressive and sometimes spread metastases.
+Squamous cell carcinoma (SCC) – this kind of skin cancer accounts for about 20% of all cases.
+Such tumor usually grows slowly, but it may be more aggressive and sometimes it may spread metastases.
 Squamous cell carcinoma looks like an unhealed wound, a lump on the skin, or a scaly area.
 In some cases, squamous cell carcinoma can grow very quickly and cause significant local injury.
 Squamous cell carcinoma is most aggressive when it develops on the lip and mucous of the oral cavity and tongue.
 This phenomenon is more common in smokers and requires alertness and referral to a doctor in all cases when there is a non-healing wound in the mouth or on the lips.
 The risk factors for the development of squamous cell carcinoma, as well as for basal cell carcinoma, are light skin, exposure to the sun, and elder age, usually older than 60 years.
 As with basal cell carcinoma, different types of treatment are used for squamous cell carcinoma, starting from ointments and ending with surgery (Mohs surgery), radiation therapy and, in extreme cases, chemotherapy.

-Dysplastic nevi ( atypical mole) – formed of melanocytic cells and , in some cases , is transformed into melanoma.
-This , in large part, depend on the genetic predisposition of the patient.
-Diagnosed dysplastic nevus using dermatoscope and biopsy studies , and subject to immediate surgical removal .
-In the future , such patients are at increased risk of developing melanoma , which requires an annual regular inspection dermatologist.
+Dysplastic nevi (atypical mole) is formed of melanocytic cells and, in some cases, it is transformed into melanoma.
+This mostly depends on the genetic predisposition of the patient.
+Dysplastic nevus diagnosis should be done with dermatoscope and histological studies.
+This diagnosis should be a subject for immediate surgical removal.
+In the future, patients diagnosed with dysplastic nevi are at increased risk of developing melanoma, and it requires an annual regular inspection by dermatologist.

-Treatment method is determined based on the type, size, location, and depth of penetration of the tumor, patient’s age and general state of health
+Treatment method is determined based on the type, size, location, and depth of penetration of the tumor, patient’s age and general condition.

-“Bottleneck” surgical excision.
-In this case surgeon removes the minimum amount of tissue is completely excised cancer cells.
-This minimally invasive procedure is easy to stand and leaves scars in small sizes, which disappear with time.
-The procedure is performed on an outpatient basis in the doctor’s office and does not require hospitalization.
-In case of removal of large melanoma, skin transplantation produced by the patient with other body parts, which are generally not exposed and is not visible to outside.
+Surgical excision.
+In this case surgeon removes the minimal amount of tissue.
+This minimally invasive procedure is easy to stand and it leaves scars of small sizes, which disappear with time.
+The procedure is performed on an outpatient basis in the doctor’s office and it does not require hospitalization.

 Mohs micrographic surgery.
 The essence of this operation is to remove a thin layer of skin in one micrographic excision under control.
-Excision is terminated at the time when a precision microscope longer detects skin cancer cells.
-This method can detect cancer cells in the layers of skin that are invisible to the naked eye, and at the same time to preserve as much healthy tissue.
-In recent years, increasingly used in step mos staining to identify cancer cells.
-In such immunocytochemical or immunohistochemical staining using dyes that are absorbed predominantly skin pigment cells (melanocytes) of which melanoma formed, allowing them to be seen clearly under the microscope.
+Excision is terminated when a precision microscope no longer detects skin cancer cells.
+This method can detect cancer cells in the layers of skin, and at the same time to preserve as much healthy tissue as possible.
+Staining is used to identify cancer cells.
+In such immunocytochemical or immunohistochemical staining dyes are absorbed predominantly by skin pigment cells (melanocytes) of which melanoma is formed, allowing them to be seen clearly under the microscope.

 Radiotherapy.
-In some cases, treatment of basal cell carcinoma in destroying the tumor is exposed to X-rays, without the need for surgery and anesthesia.
-Total destruction formation is usually achieved by several treatments per week for several weeks.
-Radiation treatment is used in cases where there is a contraindication to surgical methods, such as the elderly or patients general condition which does not allow for surgery.
-This method gives a 90 percent cure rate, but entails some complications in the form of long-term cosmetic problems.
+In some cases, basal cell carcinoma may be destroyed when it is exposed to X-rays, without the need for surgery.
+Total destruction of the lesion is usually achieved by few treatments per week for several weeks.
+Radiation treatment is used in cases where there is a contraindication to surgical methods, such as the elderly age or patient’s general condition.
+This method has a 90 percent cure rate, but entails some complications in the form of long-term cosmetic problems.

 Cryosurgery.
 Method of freezing the tumor tissue with liquid nitrogen is used less frequently than all of the above methods, due to its lower efficiency.
 It is used only by the physician and usually in patients with bleeding disorders or intolerance to anesthesia.

 Photodynamic therapy (PDT).
 Laser treatment.
-These methods are used as secondary therapy when other methods are unsuccessful , as well as in those with recurrent disease.
-In the Israeli medicine such treatment is not widely used due to its lower efficiency .
+These methods are used as a secondary therapy when other methods are unsuccessful, as well as in those with recurrent disease.
+In Israel such treatment is not widely used due to its lower efficiency.

 Chemotherapy.
-In extremely rare cases of metastatic basal cell carcinoma or locally advanced basal cell carcinoma, when this type of cancer becomes life-threatening, applied chemotherapy.
-But such a method is used in cases where the nature of the condition excludes the use of other embodiments (e.g., surgery or radiation treatment).
+In extremely rare cases of metastatic basal cell carcinoma or locally advanced basal cell carcinoma, when this type of cancer becomes life-threatening, chemotherapy may be applied.
+But it is used in cases when other methods (e.g., surgery or radiation treatment) cannot be used.

-When keratosis usually assigned special creams and solutions are applied to diseased skin for several weeks.
-This may be interferon stimulating drugs non-steroid antiinflammatory agents, in some cases, a laser and photodynamic therapy.
+When keratosis was diagnosed usually special creams and solutions are applied to diseased skin for several weeks.
+This may be interferon stimulating drugs, non-steroid anti inflammatory agents, in some cases, a laser and photodynamic therapy.